 Fatima has been called ‘the Altar of the World’, such is the importance with which it is seen by the Church and by the Popes since 1917.
 All of our recent Popes have been devoted to Our Lady of Fatima and have either visited the Shrine at Fatima or have sent envoys there.
 The statue which stands on the spot on the Appearances has been crowned by Pope Pius XII and again by Pope John Paul II, who visited Fatima on three occasions.
 Yesterday, our present Holy Father, Pope Francis, arrived at Fatima and on visiting the Chapel of Apparitions, marking the very spot where the Blessed Virgin stood, he placed a Golden Rose at the feet of the statue there.

-The story of Fatima tells of Angelic apparitions, heavenly prayers, the Appearances of the Mother of God and Her requests to the world through three little children, to whom She revealed the great love of Her motherly and Immaculate Heart – and a warning of the consequence of failing to listen and respond to Her requests, given with such kindness but also great sadness.
+The story of Fatima tells of Angelic apparitions, heavenly prayers, the Appearances of the Mother of God and Her requests to the world through three little children, to whom She revealed the great love of Her motherly and Immaculate Heart – and a warning of the consequence of failing to listen and respond to Her requests.
+All of this was given with such kindness but also with great sadness.

-It is also the story of the great and universal call to sanctity proclaimed at the Second Vatican Council; today, the Church holds up to us the examples of Saint Jacinta and Saint Francisco, as models of that holiness to which we are each called.
-And if children as young as these can respond so generously to the message of Fatima and in doing so, achieve great sanctity, then we have no excuse if we do not respond similarly.
+Fatima is a moving example of the great and universal call to sanctity proclaimed at the Second Vatican Council; today, the Church holds up to us the examples of Saint Jacinta and Saint Francisco, as models of that holiness to which we are each called.
+And if children as young as these can respond so generously to the message of Fatima – and in doing so, achieve great sanctity – then we have no excuse if we do not respond similarly.

 Our story begins with the accounts given by the last of the three children, Lucia dos Santos, who would later become a Carmelite nun and take the name Sister Lucia of the Immaculate Heart.